-Her love of art and academics fueled her wanderlust and education through several countries, including France, Italy, Portugal, Spain, England, The Netherlands, Belgium, Luxembourg, Germany, Turkey, Canada, Mexico and Guatemala.
+Her love of art and academics fueled her wanderlust and education through several countries, including France, Italy, Portugal, Spain, England, Holland, Belgium, Luxembourg, Germany, Turkey, Morocco, Canada, Mexico and Guatemala.

 After earning her bachelors degree from University of California, Santa Cruz in History of Art and Visual Cultures, she went on to earn a Masters of Architecture from Southern California Institute of Architecture in 2011, producing work related to the theory of single family housing and the individualism of the home.

 Extraordinary Design, Los Angeles, CA, US, Design Director